National sports team: Basketball

 FIBA's national team eligibility rules are broadly similar to those of FIFA.
 Holding nationality is mandatory (but not sufficient) for eligibility to represent a country.
 Players with multiple nationalities may choose to play for one of those countries at any age by making a written request to FIBA.
 However, if the player has yet to make a choice and one of those countries formally calls the player to international duty after they reach age 18, that player is required to make a choice at that time.
 As in association football, playing in an international friendly cannot tie a player to any country; only participation in an official FIBA competition is sufficient for this purpose.

 Unlike association football, FIBA does not have a "grandparent rule" for most players.
 The method by which a player obtains citizenship is irrelevant to national team eligibility, as long as it has been legally acquired.
 The only use of the grandparent rule is to determine a player's eligibility to represent the national team of a country's dependent territory, with two notable examples being those of Puerto Rico and the US Virgin Islands, both US insular areas with their own national federations, and whose native-born residents are US citizens by birth.

 While the method by which a player becomes a citizen does not affect their eligibility for a national team, it can affect the player's ability to participate in a given FIBA competition.
 FIBA mandates that in official competitions, no national team can have more than one player on its roster who acquired citizenship by any means after reaching age 16.
 This also applies to individuals who had the right to a second nationality at birth (such as individuals born in Northern Ireland, who are generally born with UK citizenship but also have the right to citizenship in the Republic of Ireland from birth), but did not exercise that right until age 16 or later.

+Baseball

+While eligibility rules may differ in some small details from WBSC rules, The eligibility rules of World Baseball Classic provide a very similar qualifying criteria, as follows: